Central Catholic High School

 Transfers and Withdrawals

-Requests for transfer applications should be made to the school office well in advance of the last attendance date.
-Transcripts of records and faculty recommendations will be mailed directly to the new school upon request from the parent or new receiving school.
+Please advise Allison Cogswell (acogswell@bsdc.org) in writing of any plans to withdraw your child from school as soon as possible.
+Requests for transcripts should be made to Caitlin Hall (chall@bsdc.org) at least 5 days in advance.
+Transcripts of records and faculty recommendations will be sent directly to the new school upon request from the parent or new receiving school.
 For families transferring overseas, the office will provide the transcript to the parents on the child’s last school day.
-No records are forwarded until all financial obligations to Blessed Sacrament School have been satisfied.

-For 8th grade students applying to private high schools, in addition to the Archdiocesan high schools, the following procedure is required:
+For 8th grade students applying to private high schools, that are not Archdiocesan high schools, the following procedure is required:

 · Complete a transcript request and provide individual teachers recommendation forms.